 If you’re set against getting health coverage for whatever reason, then know that you might end up paying more in penalty fees than you might have if you’d signed up for a subsidized plan on the marketplace.
-The penalty cap for 2014 was about $12,850 per household.
-While this represented the most that a family would pay, it’s certainly not a better deal than paying for coverage.
-For tax year 2014, the penalty was the greater of 1 percent of taxable income or a flat $95 per adult.
-This year, the rate is $325 per adult or 2 percent of taxable income, whichever is greater.
-When you file your taxes in 2017 for tax year 2016, the rate jumps to the greater of $695 or 2.5 percent of your income.
+For tax year 2016, the penalty was the greater of 2.5 percent of your household’s taxable income or a flat $695 per uninsured adult and $347.50 per uninsured child, per household.
+Next year, the percentage will stay the same, but the flat rate will increase based on inflation.

 Myth: The ACA has had a negative effect on employment and the economy.

 Fact: Obamacare has not been around long enough to gauge long-term economic impact.

 It’s true that in the early months following the inaugural marketplace opening, employers reacted preemptively to the mandate requiring them to insure their full-time workers.
 Some people lost their jobs while others had their hours reduced to below full time.
 However, this has not been a consistent practice.
 Obamacare was passed in the midst of a substantial economic recession, during which time the employment rate had sunk dramatically.
 It’s hard to say whether the ACA has hurt or helped the economy because the economy continues to recover, but The Commonwealth Fund reports that the ACA has had an overall positive effect.